Arizona Rep. Franks quits Congress after surrogacy remarks

 The Ethics Committee said that it was convening a subcommittee to determine if Franks "engaged in conduct that constitutes sexual harassment and/or retaliation for opposing sexual harassment."

-The statement, which cited the ethics investigation, said his resignation is effective on Jan.
-31.
+Though Franks originally said he would step down at the end of January, the lawmaker announced Friday that he was resigning effective today.

+"Last night, my wife was admitted to the hospital in Washington, D.C. due to an ongoing ailment.
+After discussing options with my family, we came to the conclusion that the best thing for our family now would be for me to tender my previous resignation effective today, December 8th, 2017," he said in new statement.

-"I am deeply convinced I would be unable to complete a fair House Ethics investigation before distorted and sensationalized versions of this story would put me, my family, my staff, and my noble colleagues in the House of Representatives through hyperbolized public excoriation," the statement read.
+A day earlier, Franks said that he "would be unable to complete a fair House Ethics investigation before distorted and sensationalized versions of this story would put me, my family, my staff, and my noble colleagues in the House of Representatives through hyperbolized public excoriation."

-"I have recently learned that the Ethics Committee is reviewing an inquiry regarding my discussion of surrogacy with two previous female subordinates, making each feel uncomfortable," Franks said.
+"I have recently learned that the Ethics Committee is reviewing an inquiry regarding my discussion of surrogacy with two previous female subordinates, making each feel uncomfortable," Franks said Thursday.
 "I deeply regret that my discussion of this option and process in the workplace caused distress."

 Franks and his wife used a surrogate for the birth of their twins eight years ago.